bsctl/capsule-doc/docs/content/guides/flux.md

 that refer to the same Source but different path (i.e. `config/apps`) that could contain his applications' manifests.

-The same is valid for a `HelmRelease`s, that instead will refer to an `HelmRepository` Source.
+The same is valid for a `HelmRelease`, that instead will refer to an `HelmRepository` Source.

 The reconciliation requests will pass through Capsule Proxy as Tenant GitOps Reconciler with impersonation.
 Then, as the identity group of the requests matches the Capsule groups they will be validated by Capsule, and finally the RBAC will provide boundaries to Tenant GitOps Reconciler privileges.